10-3-pursuit/snapshots-of-our-journey-solo-intros/readme.md

-# Snapshots of Our Journeys to Tech Exercise
+# Snapshots of Our Journeys to Tech

 <img src="./digital-journey.webp" width="500" height="500">